We really enjoyed making the Khatam Ramadan Window Clings and they became the inspiration for today’s craft, an Islamic matching game.

 Just remember that if you don’t have the Sealed with a Star Fiskars Punch (it makes the 8 pointed star design above), you can simply cut out two identical squares and glue them on each other, offset.
 The punch just makes it fast and even.

-You can buy the chipboard squares to make your matching game more durable (we plan to make ours a traveling game) as we did, or you can just use a sturdy card stock.
+You can buy the chipboard squares to make your matching game more durable.
+We plan to make ours a traveling game, or you can just use a sturdy card stock.
 The thicker the paper, the longer lasting your game will be.

 Use your punch and go around the 12 x 12 paper, getting your cuts as close as possible to each other.
 You will need 20 (or more) squares and it’s a good idea to conserve on paper.
 Ramadan is a great time to teach the kids about our environment and how we should use up as little paper as possible.